gabrielgucker/ash-arena-prototype/README.md

 # ash-arena-prototype
-Building a new game to learn Godot by Gabe and Joe
+A new game by Joe and Gabe to learn Godot.